-Coffee is one of the most valuable commodities in the world and provides the livelihoods of around 25 million farmers in Central America, Africa and Asia.
-Since 2008 all coffee at IKEA is UTZ certified.
-Farmers that are part of the UTZ programme generally gain higher yields, better incomes and better living conditions, while protecting the environment.
+Coffee is one of the most valuable commodities globally and provides the livelihoods of around 25 million farmers in Central America, Africa and Asia.
+Since 2008 all coffee at IKEA has been UTZ/Rainforest Alliance certified.
+Farmers that are part of the UTZ/Rainforest Alliance programme generally gain higher yields, better incomes and better living conditions while protecting the environment.
 Organic farming methods prohibit the use of synthetic fertilisers and pesticides, and the methods secure good care of natural resources such as water, soil and air.
 Organic agricultural practices support biodiversity on farms and reduce climate impact.

-The IKEA commitment to UTZ certified and organic coffee is an inspiring example how different certification schemes can complement and support each other and jointly strengthen a company’s road towards sustainability.
-“We are proud to work together with companies like IKEA; it is because of them that we are able to make a difference for an increasing number of coffee producers ultimately making sustainable farming the norm”, says Han de Groot, Executive Director of UTZ.
+The IKEA commitment to UTZ/Rainforest Alliance certified and organic coffee is an inspiring example of how different certification schemes can complement and support each other and jointly strengthen a company’s road towards sustainability.
+‘We are proud to work together with companies like IKEA, and it’s because of them that we are able to make a difference.
+As a result, an increasing number of coffee producers are ultimately making sustainable farming the norm’, says Han de Groot, Executive Director of UTZ/Rainforest Alliance.

-Sourcing UTZ certified and organic coffee is a natural part of the new IKEA Food direction, offering a wider range of healthy and more sustainable food choices.
-It follows the introduction of Veggie balls in April 2015 and the IKEA commitment to source ASC or MSC certified seafood in September 2015.
+Sourcing UTZ/Rainforest Alliance certified and organic coffee is a natural part of the new IKEA Food direction, offering a wider range of healthy and more sustainable food choices.
+It follows the introduction of veggie balls in April 2015 and the IKEA commitment to source ASC or MSC certified seafood in September 2015.
 With around 390 IKEA restaurants in 48 countries, IKEA sees its global reach as an opportunity to make a positive difference for people and the planet.

 IKEA coffee is fully traceable.
-Customers can easily check the origin of their IKEA coffee online, using the UTZ/IKEA online tracer http://www.utz.org/IKEA.
+Customers can easily check the origin of their IKEA coffee online, using the UTZ/Rainforest Alliance/IKEA online tracer.